Is Blogging Dead?

 Don’t Believe Everything You Read – Especially When It’s Labeled As Research

 Research has it’s place, but only as it applies to credible research.
-Here’s the thing – just because a university, trade association, company, professor, etc., publishes something as research doesn’t mean it’s credible (read Not All Research is Valid).
+Here’s the thing – just because a university, trade association, company, professor, etc., publish something as research doesn’t mean it’s credible (read Not All Research is Valid).
 The Inc. article does offer some balanced viewpoints, but my fear is the tenor of the piece may create a negative bias in the minds of readers.
 The statistics quoted from the University of Massachusetts study infer because blogging is in decline amongst a small sample group, therefore blogging must be on its way out.
 This is simply flawed logic based upon a lack of understanding about what’s really influencing the decline.

 The Truth About Blogging

-Despite opinions to the contrary, blogging isn’t dead; it’s just starting to get interesting.
-Microblogging (Facebook, Twitter, etc.) doesn’t replace traditional blogging, it actually serves as a catalyst to expose blog content to a broader base of readers.
 My observation is people who say blogging is dead either already have a blog that died, or they have no blog at all.
 The truth of the matter is blogging requires a committed effort, which many find to be unsustainable.
-We’ve all watched many a blog launch in prolific fashion only to die a slow public death weeks or months down the road.
-However for those willing to put forth the effort, there are great rewards to be gained.
+We’ve all watched many a blog launch in prolific fashion only to die slow public death weeks or months down the road.
+However, for those willing to put forth the effort, there are great rewards to be gained.

 There are always naysayers willing to offer their opinions, but my suggestion is not to listen to the rhetoric of the failed or uninitiated, but rather to seek your counsel from those who are experiencing success.
 While you can find numerous examples of successful bloggers to glean insight from, let me put this as simply as I can; I would not have continued blogging for the last several years if it was not extremely beneficial to do so.